Explaining Pro-Forma Statement in Context

 - Risk factors that could lead to undesirable outcomes

-- Contingencies and critical success factors that must be managed to target levels, in order to achieve desired outcomes.
+- Contingencies and critical success factors the firm must manage to target levels, in order to reach target outcomes.

-Another form and use of pro forma statement is the pro forma invoice.
-A pro forma invoice is not an actual demand for payment.
-Vendors and services providers may submit a pro forma invoice to potential customers or clients before a purchase contract is signed, in order to show expected billing categories, estimated costs, and the classes of information that will appear on the real invoice.
-When used in this way, customer management may approve a purchase or sign a contract, even though the exact costs will not be known precisely until an actual invoice is received later.
+Another form and use of pro-forma statement is the Pro-Forma Invoice.
+A pro-forma invoice is not an actual demand for payment.
+Vendors and services providers may submit a Pro-Forma invoice to potential customers or clients before they sign a purchase contract, in order to show likely billing categories, cost estimates, and the classes of information that will appear on the real invoice.